helen-dikareva/testcafe-cucumber-demo/README.md

 * TestCafe
 * CucumberJS

-To install it, use the `npm install testcafe` command.
+To install it, use the `npm install` command.

 ## Running tests